Who should we trust to tell a story? Whose view on events matters? And what is our responsibility as researchers?

 My third thought was the peer reviewer and editor.
 How did such blatantly subjective experiences with no qualification like ‘he believes’ or ‘he assumes’ or ‘he imagines’ get published?
 Doesn’t the editor have some responsibility that this journal publishes claims well beyond the scope of teacher experiences?
 How did the editor find this worthy for publication?
 And my fourth thought, what is my responsibility?
 Should I call for a retraction or a correction?
 Is ‘the author was careless with their language’ enough to ask for that?
 So, what do we do?
 Believe teachers?
 Believe peoples’ experiences?
 Do I react to this by trying to find out the objective fact about Affirmative Action in South Africa?
 Will that make a difference?

 Personally, I think there actually may be a ‘bright line’ here but it is not about arguing objective facts or about silencing individual perceptions.
 I like this approach, recently discussed on NPR’s science podcast Short Wave, which focused on how to correct people who believe misinformation.
 I believe that Tyron thinks that Affirmative Action was the cause of his problems.
 I think it is even fine to report that he believes this.
 The researcher used these perceptions as evidence that Tyron was powerless.
 However, I think it is evidence that he believes he is powerless.
-He believes that not matter what education, experience or expertise he has, the system is against him.
+He believes that no matter what education, experience or expertise he has, the system is against him.
 I don’t know if there is any system against him, all I know is that he believes this.
-If he has been unable to find jobs in other countries, then it can’t be the sole cause, although he may believe that.
+If he has been unable to find jobs in other countries, then this can’t be the sole cause, although he may believe that.
 ‘Belief’ is still the key word.
 If this story were reported and analyzed as personal beliefs and personal perceptions, it would be fine.
 However, if it is used as evidence of a system set up against teachers like Tyron, then more evidence is needed.
 If we follow the approach of correcting misinformation, we should acknowledge the feeling of being powerless, even if it is not fact.
 Then we can find ways to improve the information.

 So, I wonder.
 What do I do?
 Blog?
 Ask for a retraction?
 Stay tuned.